Multi-fidelity Gaussian Process Bandit Optimisation: Experiments

 \subsection{Synthetic Examples}

 \insertSRToyAll

+We begin with a series of synthetic experiments, designed to demonstrate the applicability and limitations of \mfgpucb.
 We use the Currin exponential ($d=2$), Park ($d=4$) and Borehole ($d=8$) functions in $M=2$ fidelity experiments and the Hartmann functions in $d = 3$ and $6$ with $M=3$ and $4$ fidelities respectively.
 The first three functions are taken from previous multi-fidelity literature~\citep{xiong13highAccuracy} while we tweaked the Hartmann functions to obtain the lower fidelities for the latter two cases.
 In Appendix~\ref{app:experiments} we give the formulae for these functions and the approximations used for the lower fidelities.
-We show the simple regret $S(\COST)$ against capital $\COST$ in Figure~\ref{fig:toySRAll}. \mfgpucbs outperforms other baselines on all problems.
+We show the simple regret $S(\COST)$ against capital $\COST$ in Figure~\ref{fig:toySRAll}.
+The number of fidelities and the costs used for each fidelity are also given in Figure~\ref{fig:toySRAll}. \mfgpucbs outperforms other baselines on all problems.

 The last panel of Figure~\ref{fig:toySRAll} shows a histogram of the number of queries at each fidelity after $184$ queries of \mfgpucb, for different ranges of $\funcmm{3}(x)$ for the Hartmann-3D function.
 Many of the queries at the low $\funcmm{3}$ values are at fidelity $1$, but as we progress they decrease and the second fidelity queries increase.
 The third fidelity dominates very close to the optimum but is used sparingly elsewhere.
 This corroborates the prediction in our analysis that \mfgpucbs uses low fidelities to explore and successively higher fidelities at promising regions to zero in on $\xopt$.
 (Also see Figure~\ref{fig:mfSimLong}.)